Frequently Asked Questions

 (or Frequently Experienced Thoughts)

-The anxiety is normal, but remember - the goal is to start some interesting conversation and to spend time with your community - not channel Martha Stewart.
+But, more importantly, remember that your goal is to get people to learn about and engage with their community - not channel Martha Stewart.
 It really doesn't matter how big your house is or how tidy it is.
 Bring over some chairs from the kitchen table, open a bag of popcorn, pour something to drink, and you're 90% of the way there.

-I feel like I need some help getting started.
+I feel like I may need some help getting started…and keeping things going, too.

 What if we run out of things to talk about?